Bomb diffused: Big Pulwama like terror attack averted in Valley

 All set for the kill, why Army’s hit-list has most terrorists from the Hizbul Mujahideen

 The action was taken based on concrete intelligence that was provided four days back.

 The IGP of Kashmir Vijay Kumar said that a major incident of a vehicle-borne IED blast has been averted by the timely input and action by the Pulwama polices CRPF and Army.

+#WATCH J&K: In-situ explosion of the vehicle, which was carrying IED, by Police in #Pulwama.— Oneindia News (@Oneindia) May 28, 2020

+Major incident of vehicle-borne IED explosion was averted by Police, CRPF & Army after Pulwama Police got credible info last night that a terrorist was moving with an explosive-laden car pic.twitter.com/bs3KuAkdn0

 The vehicle bore the number JK08, B1426.
 This is reportedly the number of a scooter, sources tell OneIndia.